-- 1. Click 10.Install Audio Driver > Yes.
+- 1. Click 10.
+Install Audio Driver > Yes.

-- Click Next.
+- 2. Click Next > Next.

 - 3. Click Finish to restart the computer.

-Note that after installing the audio driver the system will not return to the Drivers Installer screen.
-To install any of the optional drivers listed overleaf, eject the Device Drivers & Utilities + User's Manual disc and then reinsert it (or double-click the disc icon in My Computer), and click Option Drivers (button) to access the optional driver menu.
+After installing the audio driver the system will not return to the Drivers Installer screen.
+To install any of the optional drivers, eject the Device Drivers & Utilities + User's Manual disc and then reinsert it (or double-click the disc icon in My Computer), and click Option Drivers (button) to access the optional driver menu.